-- 1. If either output is activated manually without reverting back to the deactivated state, the controller will automatically turn the output off 2 minutes after no pushbutton activity. - 2.
+- 1. If no push button is pressed in the TEST outputs mode, after 2 minutes the controller will automatically revert back to the main screen, and the control outputs will be activated as usual in normal operation. - 2.
 If you wish to drive the control output for longer than 2 minutes, activate the MANUAL DOSE function within the MAIN MENU - 3.
-The outputs should all switch on when tested, regardless of the flow condition.
+The outputs will all switch on when tested, regardless of the flow condition.